 Yet again, DCeased is my favourite read at the moment, and this issue shows why.
 With just two issues left, I will be gutted to see this story-line finish.

-Haven’t picked up your copy yet?
+Haven’t picked up your copy of DCeased #4 yet?
 There’s still time – order your standard cover by Andy Kubert & Brad Anderson here.
 Variant B by Francesco Mattina is available here (UK) or here (US).
 OR Variant C by Yasmin Putri is available here (UK) or here (US).